kugarocks/kugarocks.github.io/content/en/linux/text/gawk-1.md

 root:/bin/bash
 ```

-### 变量 NR
+### Variable NR

-Number of Records，表示当前处理的记录编号，默认值为 1，处理一行后会加 1。
+Number of Records, represents the current record number being processed, the default value is 1, and 1 is added after processing each line.
-可用于跳过文本的第一行，第一行的 `NR` 值为 1。
+Can be used to skip the first line of text, the `NR` value of the first line is 1.

 ```bash {frame="none"}
 cat <<EOF > foo